 For those who haven’t played the handheld, Dissidia has you pitting your favorite FF character versus another.
-The battle system is based on two ideas – the bravery and HP attacks.
+The battle system is based on two principle ideas – the bravery and HP attacks.
 Bravery attacks lets you build-up a numerical value on your side of the screen whenever you use this action (which usually results in a tug-of war between the combatant) while HP attacks dish out whatever value you accumulated right through your opponents life points.
-The general idea of NT is basically the same, but now you are fighting 3 vs 3.
+The general idea of NT is basically the same as it was from the PSP days, but now you are fighting 3 vs 3.

 I’ll let out the good stuff first, this game does its job well in presenting a grand tribute for the longtime Final Fantasy fans as it shows on the little details both in artwork, music, dialogue and of course in gameplay.

 All the iconic stuff we all know and love is here and just like the portable version I’m happy to tell that in this department they’ve done it spades.

 So having said that, my initial impression as I got to sink some good hours into this game, to those who are coming back from the PlayStation Portable 2011 days, the RPG elements that we were used to before feels somewhat toned down here, almost to a point that I feel the mechanic ain’t even there.
 Though I said it is toned-down, for the new players coming in there are still a lot to take in and digest in this game at the start… And the user interface really doesn’t help much in understanding what you need to do.
 Good thing the tutorial does its job to a certain extent.